The study plan

 • the course is not directly equivalent to a course at Hanken (if the course is directly equivalent to a course at Hanken, an application should be made through the course).

 Please note that you need to create a separate study draft in Sisu for each course.
-Also note that if the course has already been registered in Oodi, you must instead follow the instructions on the page Completed credits in Sisu to insert the course to the study plan.
+Also note that if the course has already been registered, you must instead follow the instructions on the page Completed credits in Sisu Opens in new window to add the course to the study plan.

 1. Open your study plan in Sisu on the Structure of studies page.

 2. Scroll down to the heading where you want to add your study draft.
 It is important that you pick the correct heading on the correct level.
 Here we will use the MOOC Starting Up at Aalto University as an example.
 We are planning on including it as an optional course in the degree.
-Then you first click on Optional studies.
+Then you first click on Optional studies (the text, not the arrow).

-3. Scroll down in the new window that opens on the right side.
+3. Scroll down in the new panel that opens on the right side.
 Click on Add a study draft.

 4. Enter the required information about the course you are planning to take in the window that opened: course name, number of credits, university where you plan to take the course, and course description.
 Then click Add.